Financial-Times/origami/readme.md

 It does not contain the web font files, which are contained in a separate, private repository (`o-fonts-assets`).
 The documentation below assumes the font assets have already been added to that.

+# Browser support
+This module has been verified in Internet Explorer 7+, modern desktop browsers (Chrome, Safari, Firefox, ...) and mobile browsers (Android browser, iOS safari, Chrome mobile).

 ## Adding a new font family or variant

 Open `src/scss/_variables` in a text editor.
 Add the font family name (if it's an entirely new family) and the variant styles to the `$_o-fonts-families` map: